Housing Terms and What They Mean

 - Location (e.g., near employment, school, services, etc.).

-Generally, a more inclusive term to describe affordability at a range of different area median incomes.
-It is usually used to talk about housing where the housing cost and utilities make up no more than 30% of the gross household income for households earning up to 120% of the City’s median area income.
+Generally, Attainable Housing is a more inclusive term to describe affordability at a range of different area median incomes.
+It is usually used to talk about housing where housing cost and utilities make up no more than 30% of the gross household income for households earning up to 120% of the City’s median area income.

 - Displacement